Peilin-FF/Peilin-FF.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2023.12* Outstanding student cadres
+- *2023.12* First Prize in the Chinese Mathematics Competition
 - *2023.12* First Prize in Beijing Mathematics Competition (114th in Beijing)
 - *2023.12* Second Prize for Contests Scholarship in Beihang University
 - *2023.12* Second Prize in China Undergraduate Mathematical Contest in Modeling